dom-schulz/my-zsh/README.md

 cd ~/my-zsh
 ```

-2. Run the setup script:
+2. Run the setup script (will auto-install zsh if needed):
 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```

+The script will:
+- ✅ Detect your OS and install zsh if not present
+- ✅ Backup your existing `.zshrc`
+- ✅ Configure the refined theme
+- ✅ Load all custom functions

 3. **Switch to zsh** (if not already using it):
 ```bash